 As democratic countries based on the rule of law and members of the G7 and G20, Germany and Japan have shared values and are linked by wide-ranging political, economic and social ties.
-The two countries work together closely as partners assuming global responsibility – on issues relating to disarmament and non-proliferation as well as in Afghanistan or South Sudan and in the fight against piracy off the coast of Somalia.
+The two countries work together closely as partners assuming global responsibility – for example, on issues relating to disarmament and non-proliferation and to global governance and the preservation and funding of international organisations.
 There is also close political coordination on United Nations Security Council reform between Germany and Japan (along with Brazil and India) within the framework of the Group of Four (G4).
 Furthermore, economic, cultural, scientific and academic cooperation between the two economic powerhouses offers considerable development potential.
 After China, Japan is Germany’s most important economic and trading partner in Asia.

 German parliamentarians regularly visit Japan.
 By contrast, visits to Germany by Japanese politicians are limited by their strict obligation to be present during the relatively long periods when parliament is in session.
-Nevertheless, there have recently been numerous high-level visits in both directions.
+Nevertheless, in the past few years, there have been numerous high-level visits in both directions.
 During her visit to Japan on 9 and 10 March 2015 prior to the G7 Summit in Germany, Federal Chancellor Angela Merkel met the Japanese Emperor, Prime Minister Shinzō Abe and the then opposition leader Katsuya Okada and held talks with researchers, Japanese female executives and representatives of German companies, among others.
 In 2016, Germany’s then Foreign Minister Frank-Walter Steinmeier attended the G7 Foreign Ministers Meeting and Federal Chancellor Merkel the G7 Summit in Japan.
 In February 2018, the Federal President visited Japan, meeting the Japanese Emperor, Prime Minister Abe, scientists and representatives of German and Japanese companies.
 Japan was Foreign Minister Heiko Maas’ first port of call during his first visit to Asia in July 2018.
 Federal Chancellor Merkel’s next visit to Japan is scheduled for February 2019.
 In addition, German parliamentarians will also undertake numerous visits to Japan during its G20 Presidency in 2019.

 The principal multilateral forums for German cooperation with Japan are the United Nations, the G7 and G20 and the Asia-Europe Meeting (ASEM).
 Japan is a partner country of the OSCE and NATO.
 In addition, the European Union is a member of the ASEAN Regional Forum (ARF) in which issues relating to security policy in Asia are discussed.
-The EU and Japan signed a Strategic Partnership Agreement and an Economic Partnership Agreement (free trade agreement) are to be signed on 17 July 2018 which entered into force on 1 February 2019.
+The EU and Japan signed a Strategic Partnership Agreement and an Economic Partnership Agreement (free trade agreement) on 17 July 2018 which entered into force on 1 February 2019.